What does IKAA do beyond the Gatherings in Korea?

-It is not always immediately apparent, the amount of time and efforts that go into coordinating an event of this scale.
-Planning for each Gathering begins more than 2 years prior to the actual event and typically involved 20 or so individual trips to Korea for meetings with sponsors, cost / product negotiations, and general preparations.
+The amount of time and efforts that go into coordinating an event of this scale, may not always immediately apparent, but planning for each Gathering begins more than 2 years prior to the actual event and typically involves 20 or so individual trips to Korea for meetings with sponsors, cost / product negotiations, and general preparations.
 And remember, IKAA is entirely volunteer, so while one or two individual flights / trips might be sponsored, we pay for nearly 100% of all costs on our own, out of pocket.

 Who can attend the IKAA Gatherings in Korea?

 The IKAA Gatherings in Korea are open to all Korean adoptees ages 18+, their spouses/partners, and family.